zmzfpc/Model_Merging_Data_Mixture/README.md

 **Download all 28 pre-trained models from Google Drive:**

-Download the checkpoints from this [Google Drive](https://drive.google.com/drive/folders/1M4FbjhO7hjlrmhGosNYkgKuSYLskaWVz?usp=sharing)
+Download the checkpoints from  Google Drive using the links in the file [checkpoints.csv](./checkpoints.csv)

 **Important**: Please modify the model paths in configuration files and scripts according to your download location.
 Update all references to model paths in:
 - Job scripts (`llama_factory/job_sh/`, `mergekit/job_sh/`, `eval_hm/job_sh/`)